jaredkc/shopify-starter-theme/README.md

 ## Local Development

 1. `npm run watch-theme`, to start a process that will watch your directory for changes and upload them to Shopify
-2. `npm run watch`, to start [Browersync](https://browsersync.io/) and have your browser refresh as changes are saved
+2. `npm run watch`, to start [Browersync](https://browsersync.io/) and have your browser refresh as changes are uploaded to Shopify

 ## Structure